bknowles/chef-fundamentals/slides/chef-development/01_slide.md

 # ChefConf

-Our first Chef users' conference is May 15-17, 2012, in Burlingame, CA.
+Our first Chef users' conference is May 15-17, 2012, in Burlingame, CA

 * [http://chefconf.opscode.com](http://chefconf.opscode.com)

 # Plugins and RubyGems

-Many other people are creating plugins and RubyGems for Chef and Knife.
+Many other people are creating plugins and RubyGems for Chef and Knife

     gem list -r chef-
     gem list -r knife-